boostarea/heap4String/README.md

-PRE i 1 FOR test
+m2 i 1 FOR test